 2014/15 saw a new departure for the company: the powerful drama THE LIFE AND DEATH OF MARTIN LUTHER KING, a political tragedy rather tha a drama documentary.
 The production also broke new stylistic ground with its multi racial cast playing with and agianst type using masks.
 The production was in huge demand across Europe and will be revived this season (the third consecutive year).

-Other recent highlights include the commissioning of a new play for Manx Heritage in the UK THE GHOST OF ILLIAM DHONE, THE WAVE which examines the roots of fascism, Our new play for 2016 DRACULA ND THE ECO WARRIOR uses the Dracula myth to tackle global warming and environmental politics – our new Vampire sucks the lifeblood from the very planet.
-In 2015 TNT produced our first French production LE PETIT PRINCE and will move onto Moliere’s work this year (directed by our Gaspard Legendre).
+Other recent highlights include the commissioning of a new play for Manx Heritage in the Britain: THE GHOST OF ILLIAM DHONE, THE WAVE which examines the roots of fascism, Our new play for 2016 DRACULA ND THE ECO WARRIOR uses the Dracula myth to tackle global warming and environmental politics – our new Vampire sucks the lifeblood from the very planet.
+In 2015 TNT produced our first French production LE PETIT PRINCE, followed by LE MALADE IMAGINAIRE(directed by our Gaspard Legendre).
+2017 sees several new productions including the premier of a new play about the Middle East crisis and refugees: MY SISTER SYRIA with a British and Arabic cast.
 All these productions play internationally, but we never forget that Germany is the core domain of the company and tickets sold in the great German Schauspielhauses allow TNT/ADGE to do what we do.

 There is a lot of this, our own contribution is the idea of “audiencentric theatre” – everything happens for and to the audience.
 There is no reality that is not perceived by the audience in theatre, no back story of any use or meaning.
 Storytelling is vital, but also emotional story telling, which our music helps to create and control.
 We build from the outside towards the centre of the role.
 Our performances are a combination of all the live arts: drama/dance/music but by that we also mean visual image/text/rhythm.
 Strip everything away and the essential relationship is one actor and the audience.